Time for an office remodel? Got office design ideas? How hard can it be? Wait! Before you run out to buy lumber, here are some questions to ask.

 Are you planning to stay there for fewer than five years?
 If so, you may want to consider a smaller investment with a lease.
 If you intend to occupy the space for five years or more, you might find it advantageous to buy or build.
 Don’t forget to plan for growth, like having space for an associate.

 3. How much time will you spend building or remodeling?
-How many hours do you need to care for your practice?

 4. Are you prepared for the differences between residential and commercial interior design?